JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/example.md

 The tangent of `b` is `foo.A' * ȳ`, but we have wrapped it into a `Thunk`, a tangent type that represents delayed computation.
 The idea is that in case the tangent is not used anywhere, the computation never happens.
 Use [`InplaceableThunk`](@ref) if you are interested in [accumulating gradients inplace](@ref grad_acc).
+Note that in practice one would also `@thunk` the `f̄oo.A` tangent, but it was omitted in this example for clarity.

+As a final note, Since `b` is an `AbstractArray`, its tangent `b̄` should be projected to the right subspace.
+See the [`ProjectTo` the primal subspace](@ref projectto) section for more information and an example that motivates the projection operation.